Murals and plans about people and the places we live in.

 Art + Urban Planning = Creative Placemaking

-CDC began in Bronzeville, Chicago as an outgrowth of Chris' work on the Residents at Risk study conducted by the Urban Institute and Harvard University.
-Residents at Risk was a profile of the Ida B. Wells/Madden Park housing complex conducted just as residents' homes were being demolished.
-As he pondered the loss of yet another important Bronzeville development, Chris began to think about Identity and the role it plays in a neighborhood's economic and social viability.
+CDC began in Bronzeville, Chicago in 2014 as an outgrowth of his work in the community even as more residents' homes were being demolished at a local project.
+As he pondered the loss of yet another important Bronzeville development, Chris began to think about Identity, the role it plays in a neighborhood's economic and social viability, and the potential of public/street art as a way to strengthen community.

-The Bronzeville Legends Identity Initiative was a part of Chris’ Master Thesis, the East 39th Street Commercial Corridor Plan.
-The plan is a comprehensive development plan that envisions the future of the corridor, based on current real estate market data.
+His response, the Bronzeville Legends Identity Initiative was a part of Chris’ Master Thesis, the East 39th Street Commercial Corridor Plan.
+The plan is a comprehensive development plan that envisions the future of the corridor.